ansible/product-demos/docs/infrastructure/windows_regedit_legal_notice.md

 # Objective

-Demostrate how anisble along with Chocolatey can install applciation packages to Windows nodes
+Demostrate how anisble can be used to automate the updating of Windows registry items such as the legal notice enterprise wide witth one simple playbook.

 # What business problem is solved?

-- **speed to market**:
+- **speed to production**:
-reducing human time to install Windows applications
+reducing human time to make large scale changes across an enterprise
 - **reduce human error**:
 automation of routine manual processes
 - **reduce complexity**:
-does not require a System Administrator familiar with the specific operating system to install the Application.
-Automate and create a self service option to deploy software.
+does not require a System Administrator to be familar with Ansible or even regedit.
+Provides a self services option to make technical changes to 1000's of devices

 # Features show cased